wolfgangj/okami/README.md

 - Wok provides more safety than C (e.g. safe access to nullable pointers and bounds-checked array access) and yet an easier way to do unsafe things via the `any` type.
 - Wok acknowledges that stack-shuffling is confusing and tries hard to reduce its impact (without giving up on concatenativity).
 In other words: Wok wants to make concatenative programming more accessible without watering it down.
 - Wok tries to provide a simple, yet pleasantly readable syntax with visual cues.
-- Wok is independent of C - it has its own tiny runtime (<2K)
+- Wok is independent of C - it has its own tiny runtime (<2K) and does not require libc.
 - Wok is designed so that one can keep the full language in ones head.
 - Wok generates straightforward code, i.e. no nasal-demon-defined behaviour, although at the cost of performance.
 - Wok is inspired by Ruby, Go, Forth and Joy.
 Currently, it works only on OpenBSD/x86-64, but is easy to port.